Direct Speech Translation for Automatic Subtitling: Experimental Settings

-We compare our system with cascade pipelines on both constrained and unconstrained data conditions.
+We compare our direct ST system both with a cascade pipeline trained under the same data conditions and with production tools.

-\paragraph{Constrained Cascade} We build an in-domain cascade composed of: an ASR, an audio forced aligner, a segmenter, and an MT system.
-The ASR has the same architecture of our ST system (Conformer encoder + Transformer decoder) and it is trained on MuST-Cinema transcripts without \eob~and \eol.
-The audio forced aligner is used to estimate the timestamps and is based on Kaldi\footnote{\url{https://github.com/kaldi-asr/kaldi}} with acoustic models by \citet{gretter2021seed}.
-The subtitle segmenter is the multimodal multilingual segmenter by \citet{segmenter}, trained on MuST-Cinema.
-The MT is a multilingual model trained on MuST-Cinema transcripts-translations without \eob~and \eol.
-The pipeline works as follows: the audio is transcribed by the ASR and then segmented into subtitles using the segmenter, the block timestamps are estimated from the word-by-word timestamps obtained by the force-aligner by averaging the time between the previous and the successive words of each \eob, the segmented text is split in sentences looking at \eob~and, finally, these sentences are translated by the MT.
-The \eob~are automatically re-inserted while \eol~are are added to the subtitle translation using the same segmenter.
+\paragraph{Cascade} We build an in-domain cascade composed of: an ASR, an audio forced aligner, a segmenter, and an MT system.
+The ASR has the same architecture of our ST system (Conformer encoder + Transformer decoder), and it is trained on MuST-Cinema transcripts without \eob~and \eol.
+The audio forced aligner used to estimate the timestamps \citep{gretter2021seed} is based on the Kaldi\footnote{\url{https://github.com/kaldi-asr/kaldi}} acoustic model.
+The subtitle segmenter is the same multimodal segmenter we used to segment the training data for the direct system (§\ref{subsec:train-data}).
+The MT is a multilingual model trained on the MuST-Cinema (\textit{transcript}, \textit{translation}) pairs without \eob~and \eol.
+The pipeline works as follows.
+The audio is first transcribed by the ASR and word-level timestamps are estimated with the forced aligner.
+Then, the transcript is segmented into captions with the segmenter and each block timestamp is obtained by averaging the end time of the word before an \eob{} and the start time of the word after it.
+The segmented text is then split into sentences according to the \eob~and, finally, these sentences are translated by the MT.
+The \eob{s} are automatically re-inserted at the end of each sentence while \eol{s} are added to the subtitle translation using the same segmenter.